-It is expected that students will have successfully fulfilled all degree requirements prior to the commencement ceremony.
-If the student desires to walk in the commencement before completing all degree requirements, s/he may petition to be allowed to do so.
+It is expected that candidates will have successfully fulfilled all degree requirements prior to the In-Person commencement ceremony date.
+If the candidate desires to participate in the commencement before completing all degree requirements, s/he may petition to be allowed to do so.
 The petition should include specific rationale for the request to walk early, and a detailed description of the remaining degree requirements and how/when they will be completed.

-Students who wish to participate in the commencement ceremony will order their cap and gown regalia from the university's third-party vendor, paying the vendor directly for the cost.
-Students who choose to participate in the commencement ceremony and have met the requirements for the honors or high honors designation will be provided the honor cord at no cost.
+Candidates who wish to participate in a commencement ceremony will order their cap and gown regalia from the university's third-party vendor, paying the vendor directly for the cost.
+Candidates who have met the requirements for the honors or high honors designation will be provided the honor cords at no cost.